-- If file is likely to contain PII, the user will get a request to allow file sample submission.
+- If file is likely to contain PII, the user gets a request to allow file sample submission.

 - This option is the default on Windows, macOS, and Linux.

-- If configured, the user will always be prompted for consent before file submission
+- If configured, the user is always prompted for consent before file submission

 - This setting isn't available in macOS cloud protection